Moataz-Ab/Deep-Learning-Image-Recognition-Project/README.md

 - The model shows good performance with 92% accuracy on both validation and test sets
 - The accuracy of predicting individual classes varies in the range of 84-97%

-## The APP
-- The model is deployed into the cloud and a front-end interface is developed for end users
-- The front-end app is made available here: https://aircraft-type-recognition.streamlit.app/

 ## Presentation
 You can watch the presentation of the project results here: https://www.youtube.com/watch?v=IGT-SU5wNrg